917JingXuan/ROB_IT/README.md

 ## ROB IT

-We are taking part in **Coolest Project Malaysia 2021** and here is our project!
+We are taking part in the **Coolest Project Malaysia 2021** and here is our project!
 ![screenshot](https://github.com/917JingXuan/ROB_IT/blob/main/Pictures/menu_dark.png)